PeterC-alfaisal/likelihoodR/README.md

 can simply be added together to give their combined support.
 Unlike *p* values, support values are insensitive to transforms.

-Support values give the relative strength of evidence for on hypothesis value versus another.
+Support values give the relative strength of evidence for one hypothesis value versus another.
 They range from negative infinity to positive infinity.
 A support of 0 shows no support for either hypothesis, while a support of 1 represents weak evidence for the first hypothesis versus the second.